m3tro1d/atmta-generator/README.md

 ## Usage
 ```
-atmta-generator.py [-h] {right,left} FILE
+Usage: atmta-generator.py SIDE FILE

-positional arguments:
-  {right,left}  image will be flipped with this side
-  FILE          file name of the picture

-optional arguments:
+SIDE:
+  Which side of the image is used for mirroring (right|left)

+FILE:
+  Image to flip

+Options:
-  -h, --help    show this help message and exit
+  -h,  --help     show help
 ```

 By the default, the output files will be placed in the same directory as the original file.